 • Failure to Screen Employees.
 Daycares in South Carolina have a duty to protect your son or daughter from individuals who lack sufficient training, or are not legally permitted to be around children.
 Background checks are critical, and if a childcare center negligently hires someone who should not be working with kids, the owner or manager may be held liable.

-A single bump, bruise, or small cut may not be a sign of negligence by itself, but unexplained injuries or more severe wounds should raise immediate caution flags, as should a repeated pattern of injury.
+A single bump, bruise, or small cut may not be a sign of negligence by itself, but unexplained injuries or more severe wounds should raise immediate caution, as should a repeated pattern of injury.
 Your child’s behavior can also be a clue that something is wrong, such as if he or she is suddenly reluctant or afraid to go to daycare.

 What to Do If Your Child Is Harmed